shermanloan/scejson-doc/doc/module-loan.md

 | String | no | Allow, AdjPmt, AdjPrin, AdjInt | Allow |

 When amortizing a loan, often times there is a non-zero ending balance due to rounding.
-This attribute determines what to do (if anything) with a non-zero ending balance.
+This field determines what to do (if anything) with a non-zero ending balance.
 This non-zero balance is referred to as the amortization error.

 * **Allow** - Do not do anything with the non-zero ending balance.